 - Dev Ops

-- Doctor of Philosophy in Computer Science, University of Ontario Institute of Technology, expected graduation 2022
+- Doctor of Philosophy in Computer Science, Ontario Tech University, expected graduation 2022

-- Master of Science in Computer Science, University of Ontario Institute of Technology, 2018
+- Master of Science in Computer Science, Ontario Tech University, 2018

-- Bachelor of Science in Information Technology Security (Honours), University of Ontario Institute of Technology, 2016
+- Bachelor of Science in Information Technology Security (Honours), Ontario Tech University, 2016

 - Diploma in Computer Systems Technician, Durham College, 2014